BUGS-NYU/maze-escapist/README.md

 - Sewon - Fix knight-related bug
     - eating a knight in lvl4, then switching to a diff level and going back to lvl4 causes this bug
     - the knight will no longer exist as a result
-- Ele - Improve appearance of end block
-    - right now end block is a purple square
-    - rendering a door/gate image onto the end block should make it more intuitive for players
-- Level Selection improvement
-    - right now, all we have is a select input to go to a new level
-    - we can consider grouping levels into "Worlds" and develop a level selection UI in accordance
-    - further details can be planned later

-- Alex: Intro screen for game
-    - Minimally, we could have an simple instruction and a (start) button for this.
 - Sewon: add lvl6 w new knight ideas, add small lvl7 with mass laser idea
 - Sewon: create larger maps by displaying only 9x9 (or less) around the character
 - Sewon: move all knight-related code/logic to diff js file